INFOGRAPHIC: Mars' UK pet food factories powered by wind

 “The UK has been home to Mars for 84 years,” said Barry Parkin, Mars’ chief sustainability and health & wellbeing officer, said in a press release.
 “We’re proud the brands that we make here will now be manufactured using renewable electricity, and that we are reducing our carbon footprint in the UK and around the world.”

-Mars’ facilities produce pet foods, such as Purina and Wiskas brands, along with human foods, including Snickers candy bars.
+Mars’ facilities produce pet foods, such as Wiskas cat food, along with human foods, including Snickers candy bars.

 The Moy wind farm joins a 118-turbine, 200 MW wind farm in the US to provide energy for Mars’ operations.
 The Mesquite Creek wind farm in Lamesa, Texas, USA produces enough renewable energy to power all 70 Mars facilities in the US.
 Both wind power initiatives are part of Mars’ Sustainable in a Generation program, which aims to eliminate Mars’ greenhouse gas emissions by 2040.